 Large collection of locomotives and rolling stock from the Milwaukee Road and the Soo Line.

 The East Troy Electric Railroad is a moving museum that combines the thrill of train travel with a savory meal and the lovely scenery running from East Troy to Mukwonago in southeast Wisconsin.
-Offering Dinner Trains and special events.
+The ETER offers Dinner Trains and special events.
 Check site for availability and hours of operation.
 Directions

 Photo by Richard Stevens

 The Green Bay National Railroad Museum displays over 70 locomotives, train cars and exhibits.
 Get an up close look at the world's largest steam locomotive, Union Pacific's 4-8-8-4 Big Boy, No. 4017.
 You can sit inside the cab of one of only 8 preserved engines of the original 25 that were built before they were retired in 1959.
 Additional steam locomotives on display at the museum include the Superior & Ishpeming 2-8-0, No. 23, the Soo Line 4-6-2, No. 2718, and the AT&SF 2-10-4, No. 5017. along with the newly restored A4 Class 4-6-2 Pacific, the Dwight D. EIsenhower.
 A General Motors Aerotrain is also on display.
 Guided tours of the museum are also available.

 Wisconsin's largest auto museum, also is home to the 1913 Alco Soo Line 2-8-2, #1003.
 The Soo 1003 locomotive operates on mainline rails hauling trains of various kinds and makes appearances in a variety of public events.